 There are many ways to make transportation easier for people with disability including modifying the vehicle or utilising a mobility scooter.
 Further information is also available via the Vehicle for people with disabilities (booklet).
 Visit the Department's Special needs modifications page for full details and to download the booklet.

-Wheelchair-accessible or multi-purpose taxis (MPTs) are specially equipped taxis that provide essential transport for people with disabilities or mobility difficulties.
+Wheelchair-accessible rank or hail vehicles (WAVs) are specially equipped to provide essential transport for people with disability or mobility difficulties.